 You will find yourself with a turban-like structure around your head at this point.
 Smooth over anymore tangled areas such as behind the ears and near temples for best results.
-You should also smooth down any flyaway or frizzy ends so that all of your hair is wrapped up snugly within the turban without causing too much messiness or exposing damp sections to airborne bacteria or dust particles.
+Remove any tangles or wavy sections in your hair so that your turban looks close to perfect without allowing any fluffing or contaminating your clothing with particles or microbes.

 Leave this in place for about 15 to 30 minutes depending on the thickness of your hair.
 If it’s very thick, then leave it in for 30 minutes but if it’s thin or short, then 15 minutes should be enough time to get good results without causing too much damage due to heat exposure (which can be caused by longer dry times).

 Now, this method (and the microfiber towel itself) isn’t perfect for everyone as it does require quite some time and effort to complete.
-If you are pressed for time then simply towel dry hair using an absorbent cotton t-shirt instead!
+If your goal is to wash hair as quickly as possible, use an absorbent shirt instead of a towel.
 It’s relatively easy to do so there’s no reason not to pick up one of these if you want great hair days all throughout the week.

 5. Use a Microfiber Hair Brush

 Microfiber hair brushes are extremely popular with people who have very fine or thin hair.
 They are also very good for frizz control.
 A microfiber hair brush is smooth to the touch, but it still has enough grip on your hair that the fibers can move around and whisk away excess water easily.
-This makes them fast at drying your hair so you don’t have to spend as long with them as you would if you were using a towel.
-The bristles are usually packed together fairly tightly so they won’t drag on your scalp which is particularly important for those whose scalps are extra sensitive or prone to irritation after washing their heads.
+These brushes dry your hair quickly so you won’t have to spend much time on your head as you would if you were using a towel.
+The bristles are usually packed together tightly so they won’t drag across your scalp which is especially critical for people with sensitive or flaky scalps after washing their hair.